tommypraeger/imessage_analysis/README.md

 This runs all functions and puts them in a table except for Frequency, Word/Phrase, and File Type, because they take special input.

 ## Contributing
+- Python formatting is done using [black](https://github.com/psf/black) using the default configuration.
 - Add unit tests to make sure this actually works.
 - Add more functions.
 Be creative!